stfbk/mig-t/doc/language.md

 The Checks tag is a list of Check elements, which can be defined with:

 - `in` says were to check the given parameter, can be _head_, _body_, _url_
-- `check` checks if the given string is present in the specified message section
+- `check` checks if the given string is present in the specified message section.
 - `check param` specifies the name of the parameter to be checked, depending on the section choosed, the tool will search for the parameter using a pattern. (for the url, it will search for a query parameter, for the head, it will search for a head parameter)
 - `check regex` specify a regex that checks the selected content by matching it.
 . `use variable` (true or false) set to true if you want to specify a variable name on the following tags, to check wrt to that variable value.